CodeScoring/docs/docs/on-premise/how-to/ldap-settings.en.md

 For ease of configuration, 2 forms for connection testing are available to users:

-* connection and authentication testing (`test bind`)
+- connection and authentication testing (`test bind`);
-* testing of search (`test search`).
+- testing of search (`test search`).

 Both tests combine data from the main form with data from the test form.
 Data from the fields `Service user` and `Service user password` fields are ignored.

 #### Connection and authentication testing

-When you click on the test button (`Test it`), connection to the LDAP server takes place (`bind` operation).
+When the button (`Test it`) in the **Test bind** section is clicked, connection to the LDAP server is made (`bind` operation).
 In case of successful test a notification about the success of the operation is displayed.
 In case of test failure - an error message.

 ![successful connection test](/assets/img/ldap/test_bind_success.png)
 ![failed connection test](/assets/img/ldap/test_bind_fail.png)

 #### User Data Load Test

-When the test button (`Test it`) is clicked, the connection to the LDAP server is made (`bind` operation) and the data about the user data (`search` operation) according to the data in the form.
+When the button (`Test it`) in the **Test user search** is clicked, the connection to the LDAP server is made (`bind` operation) and the data about the user data (`search` operation) according to the data in the form.
 In case of a successful test, a notification about the success of the operation and the search result is displayed.
 In case of test failure - an error message.

 ![successful test of loading user data](/assets/img/ldap/test_search_success.png)
 ![failed user data load test](/assets/img/ldap/test_search_fail.png)

 #### Group Data Loading Test

-When you click on the test button (`Test it`), you connect to the LDAP server (`bind` operation) and search for data on the groups (`search` operation) according to the data in the form.
+When the test button (`Test it`) in the **Test load groups** is clicked, the connection to the LDAP server (`bind` operation) is made and search for data on the groups (`search` operation) according to the data in the form.
 In case of a successful test, a notification about the success of the operation and the search result is displayed.
 In case of test failure - an error message.
 ![successful test of group data loading](/assets/img/ldap/test_load_groups_success.png)
 ![failed group data load test](/assets/img/ldap/test_load_groups_fail.png)